orblivion/ntfy/.sandstorm/README_DETAILS.md

 ## Backend changes

-### Connections

-* Outbound requests: hopefully ntfy doesn't need to do any.
-If it does, we need to allow it (by default Sandstorm does not).
-* Websockets: Currently websocket connection on phone doesn't seem to work.
-And if I do Caddy I especially need to consider this question: https://docs.ntfy.sh/config/#nginxapache2caddy Check how resilient the app is after this.
-* Proxy config - `NTFY_BEHIND_PROXY` - confirm that `X-Forwarded-For` header comes through.
-DOS is more relevant here than most Sandstorm apps since we'll be necessarily be getting the outside world (albeit only a handful of services) pinging us.

 ### Attachments

 Attachments (`NTFY_ATTACHMENT_CACHE_DIR`) requires `BASE_URL`.
 I have to figure out what I should put for the latter, since the user's UI is a different domain than the API!
 Just how Sandstorm works.